 By investigating the comparable rental rates at competing developments, you will not only discover whether the rents a development is advertising are achievable, you will also be able to gain an understanding of whether that development can attract student tenants when compared to other developments.

-Image: Each studio apartment is complete with a beautifully designed en-suite shower room
+Each studio apartment is complete with an en-suite shower room

 A crucial aspect of any property purchase is being able to place your trust in those who are selling a development to you.
 For investors, this is particularly important as the developer and contractor will be the people helping you to achieve your rental return.